RillingDev/rilling.dev/06.impressum/text.md

 ## Data protection

 In general, when visiting the website of f-rilling.com no personal data are saved.
 However, these data can be given on a voluntary basis.
 No data will be passed on to third parties without your consent.
 We point out that in regard to unsecured data transmission in the internet (e.g. via email), security cannot be guaranteed.
-Such data could possibIy be accessed by third parties.
+Such data could possibly be accessed by third parties.

 ## Google Analytics